Safe and Respectful Sexual Health Care in WA

 -

-HIV can sometimes pass from a parent to a baby during pregnancy, birth, or breastfeeding.
 With good medical care, this can almost always be stopped, and a person with HIV can have a safe and healthy baby.

-Talking about Sexual Health
+Talking About Sexual Health

-Talking to a Doctor about Sexual Health
+Talking to your Doctor about Sexual Health

-In Australia, doctors are trained to talk about sexual health and HIV testing without judgement.
+in Australia, doctors are trained to talk about sexual health and HIV testing without judgement.
 You have the right to choose a doctor who speaks your language or understands your culture.

 When talking to your doctor, you can say: